How uv Works Under the Hood

 dependencies = []

-If you pass --lib or --package, uv also generates a src/ layout and adds a [build-system] section that points to uv_build—uv's own build backend, which is also written in Rust.
+If you pass --lib or --package, uv adds a src/ layout and a [build-system] pointing to uv_build, uv's own Rust-native build backend:

 Step 4: Git initialization

-uv runs git init in the new directory and writes a .gitignore that excludes .venv/ and __pycache__/.
-You can skip this with --no-vcs.
+uv runs git init and writes a .gitignore that excludes .venv/ and __pycache__/.
+Skip this with --no-vcs.

-No virtual environment is created yet. uv is lazy about that—it only creates the environment when you actually need to run something or install a package.
+No virtual environment is created yet. uv is lazy: it creates .venv only when you first run something or add a package.
+This avoids disk writes for projects you might never use.

 4. What happens when you run uv add requests